The protagonist in this story abandons reality for a life in songs:

 I smiled and didn’t answer.
 What could I tell this ignorant man with the shiny hair about the invisible cities within music?
 The rushing fire, the clamor and the screams?
 The rain, and how I plummeted alone at the end of the night?
 Music is the essence of everything.
 It never leaves my soul.

 Half of us were released, and the other half left the prosecutor’s office in handcuffs, headed to Bostan prison.
 I was still wearing the same clothes that had become filthy: blue jeans, a black T-shirt, and a leather jacket.
 The officer eyed me with sarcasm and contempt.

 “Adding insult to injury, and wearing a black T-shirt, you mother’s cunt?
 God willing, you’re going to have one hell of a night.”

 I didn’t understand why he’d singled me out for this greeting, and why he’d mentioned my mother’s private parts in public.

 They asked us to run to “the fridge,” which was a wide, dark, extremely cold warehouse.
 While we were running, each soldier we passed slapped us on the backs of our necks and kicked us.
 One of them pulled me aside in the dark and tried to force me to take my pants off.

 After this reception party, they gathered us and forced us to take off our T-shirts, and then they blindfolded us.
-They made us stand in the prison yard in the January cold, our arms raised in the position of ten and three o’clock.
+They made us stand in the prison yard in the January cold, our arms raised from ten in the morning until three in the afternoon.